protonemedia/laravel-splade-docs/persistent-layout.md

 }
 ```

-Next, make sure the `$slot` is echoed out, and add the elements you want to persist across different pages.
+Next, in the corresponding view, make sure the `$slot` is echoed out, and add the elements you want to persist across different pages.

 ```blade
 <div>